+Pan Fried Mackerel Fillets are a delicious way to eat healthy oily fish, and the parsley, mint and anchovy sauce makes them extra special.
 A lot of people have the wrong idea about Mackerel.
 Even me.
 I had only ever eaten it pickled or smoked and it wasn’t my favourite, to put it mildly.
-I really don’t like pickled or smoked fish.
-Even smoked salmon, but that is another story.
-Anyway, I have recently discovered that served fresh, mackerel is absolutely delicious.
+However, I have discovered that served fresh, mackerel is absolutely delicious.

 Mackerel is a strongly flavoured fish, but that is a good thing.
 It means it can stand up well to other flavours and shine in lots of different dishes.
 Another reason to eat it?
 Mackerel is extremely good for you, containing one of the highest levels of heart healthy Omega 3 of any fish.